liuchang8am/ImageSayWithAttention/ReadMe.md

-Image caption work in lua.
+Image caption work in lua. <br />
-On the basis of Torch7 framework.
+On the basis of Torch7 framework. <br />
-Under Development.
+Under Development. <br />